Respite breaks for carers of adults

 Respite care can be:

-- Care in a residential home for a week or so, or overnight, so that the carer can have a holiday or long rest;
+- Care in a residential home overnight, or up to a week or so, to give the carer a long rest or holiday;

 - Care by a trained person for a few hours at home to allow the carer to go out;

-- Care at a day centre or residential home for the day, to give the carer a break for a day or more a week;
+- Care at a day centre or residential home for one or more days, to give the carer a break for a day or more per week;

 - An informal sitting service to enable the carer to go out; or